Guides

 import { useGetOne } from '@ginjou/vue'

-const { record, isFetching } = useGetOne({
+const { record, isFetching, isError, error } = useGetOne({

 resource: 'products',